Jamie-S2000/book_blog/TESTING.md

 The Admin testing was done on an iMac and was done to check the database functionality.

+The database hosting site used has been changed and each test has been repeated to make sure everything works the same as with the previous database.

 ## Web Page testing

 ### Nav Bar